 Community Service Form

-Winterfest: Approximately seventy-five young people, all physically or mentally challenged, converge upon Mercy Career & Technical High School "Mercy CTE" for a day-long festival of games, prizes, live entertainment, food, and companionship.
+Winterfest: Approximately seventy-five young people, all with special physical and mental challenges, come to Mercy Career & Technical High School "Mercy CTE" for a day-long festival of games, prizes, live entertainment, food, and companionship.
 Each visitor is accompanied by a “buddy,” a student from Mercy or another collaborating school.
 (February)

-Breadbasketball: Homerooms compete in the collection of non-perishable food which is used to stock the food banks.
-CSC members help by collecting, sorting, delivering the food, and compiling weekly tallies.
+Food Drive: Homerooms compete in the collection of non-perishable food which is used to stock local food banks.
 (March)

-Operation Katrina – This is a hands-on service learning trip that begun after Hurricane Katrina.
+Operation Katrina – This is a hands-on service learning trip that begun after Hurricane Katrina in 2005.
 For six years, Mercy students and faculty helped in the Gulf Coast area to rebuild after the destruction caused by Hurricane Katrina.
 In this spirit, the mission of this trip has become to help in areas where there has been destruction caused by a natural disaster.
 This trip is only open to juniors and seniors.
 This is a very unique and memorable experience to all those who are able to participate.
-Visit our wiki to learn about our trips: http://operationkatrina-lee2012.wikispaces.com/
+Visit our Operation Katrina Website to learn more about our trips.